johnharnett/sample_contract_instance-1/risk_details.md

 Where the Survey is submitted to the Insurer by the Survey Deadline, cover shall continue from the Survey Deadline on the Contract Terms until expiry of the period of the contract unless and until terminated in accordance with the following paragraph.

-In the event that the Survey is unsatisfactory to the Insurer, the Insurer shall have the right, within 14 days of its receipt, to terminate the contract by serving not less than 14 days&#39; notice in writing to the Insured at its address shown in the contract, such notice expiring no earlier than the Survey Deadline.
+In the event that the Survey is unsatisfactory to the Insurer, the Insurer shall have the right, within 14 days of its receipt, to terminate the contract by serving not less than 14 days' notice in writing to the Insured at its address shown in the contract, such notice expiring no earlier than the Survey Deadline.

 In the event of termination under this survey condition, the Insured shall be entitled to pro rata return of premium for the unexpired period of the contract unless a loss has arisen for which the Insured seeks indemnity under this contract in which case the Insurers shall remain entitled to the premium specified in the Contract Terms.